 The Edwin O. Reischauer Institute of Japanese Studies sponsors ongoing study groups to support the research of Harvard faculty and graduate students.
 These study groups bring together members of the Harvard scholarly community, including faculty, graduate students, postdoctoral fellows, visiting scholars, and, in many cases, leading scholars from area institutions, to explore specific research themes that relate in some way to Japan.
 RIJS currently sponsors two study groups:

-Established in 2012, CinEncounters is a forum for critical engagement with lesser-known masterpieces of Japanese cinema from the 1960s, 1970s, and beyond.
+Established in 2012 and organized by Prof. Alexander Zahlten (EALC), CinEncounters is a forum for critical engagement with lesser-known masterpieces of Japanese cinema from the 1960s, 1970s, and beyond.
 From the Japanese “New Wave” to Pink, from Anime to Documentary, screenings will foster a collective exploration with the unexpected, the uncharted and the unusual currents of Japanese film.
-For the 2018 Fall semester, films will focus on media about media: how do Japanese films reflect on the nature of their medium?

 Monthly showings will offer an opportunity to gather, discuss and enjoy new encounters with films, filmmakers and the histories and stories behind them.
 Moreover, screenings will invite critics, filmmakers and others related to the films to join our discussions over Skype, when possible.
 All films are shown with English subtitles and no prior knowledge of Japanese is required.